Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/README.md

 Contrary to common myth, software development is primarily a team activity.
 The most critical software development skill is "plays well with others".

 That is not to say that solo efforts are not important.
 They are.
-Many, if not most, exploratory coding is solo.
-For example, this solo demo project that was done primarily to explore a possible way to facilitate learning about the [Donahoe, Burgos, Palmer (DBP) selectionist neural network model](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1322144/pdf/jeabehav00003-0019.pdf):
+Much, if not most, exploratory coding is solo.

+For example, at the following link is a solo demo project that was done primarily to explore a possible way to facilitate learning about the [Donahoe, Burgos, Palmer (DBP) selectionist neural network model](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1322144/pdf/jeabehav00003-0019.pdf):

 • [BGL2015 Visualizer](https://basimulation.org/bgl2015-visualizer/)

-But creating software useful to a broader audience, and more generally applicable, requires a team.
-There is too much work required to produce software that actually works reliably, and then to maintain it and support users.
-More than one person is generally required, and these people must work together without stepping all over each other.
+However, to create software that is useful to a broader audience, and which is more generally applicable, requires a team.
+These people must work together without stepping all over each other.

 The focus of this presentation will be a few software development techniques and tools that support teamwork.
 I will talk about and demo some basic infrastructure for working together.
 But the software development tools do not address the behavioral aspects of teamwork.
 That is more up to you, you behavior analysts.